Do you ever get the feeling that you’re being watched? That could be because someone is watching everything you do… online.

 Dedicated anti-spyware solutions:

-General antivirus software is an all-in-one solution that covers every type of digital security.
-It protects against viruses, malware, ransomware, and other threats, including spyware.
+You can find amazingly secure anti-spyware software in an all-in-one antivirus solution, covering every type of digital security.
+These options will protect you against viruses, malware, ransomware, and other threats, including spyware.

-Malwarebytes scans your registry and your processes, and it provides you with a detailed analysis to help you find more resilient spyware, unknown viruses, and rootkits.
+Malwarebytes scans your hard drives and your processes, and it provides you with a detailed analysis to help you find more resilient spyware, unknown viruses, and rootkits.

 While the free version of Malwarebytes covers everything you need in terms of scanning, the paid version (which you can try free for a month) adds some great features, such as: